Digitl-Alchemyst/sw-photography/README.md

 ### Features

-- [ ]
+- [ ] Blurred Images
 - [ ] Add search functionality
-- [ ] Design a responsive layout
+- [x] Design a responsive layout
 - [ ] Comments Section on Articles

 ### Bugs

-- [ ] Handle case for no photographer name in database for sub gallery card
+- [x] Handle case for no photographer name in database for sub gallery card

 ### Refactoring